Woody Duh

-Woody Duh Tyzz-jiun (杜紫軍 (Tō͘ Chú-kun, Dù Zǐjūn); born 23 October 1959) is a Taiwanese politician, who was the Vice Premier of the Republic of China from 1 February 2016 to 20 May 2016.
-He was the Governor of Fujian Province.
+Duh Tyzz-jiun (杜紫軍 (Tō͘ Chú-kun, Dù Zǐjūn); born 23 October 1959), also known by his English name Woody, is a Taiwanese agricultural scientist and politician who was the Vice Premier of the Republic of China from 1 February 2016 to 20 May 2016 and the governor of Fujian Province from 2014 to 2016.
 He was the Minister of Economic Affairs (MOEA) of the Republic of China from 10 August 2014 after his predecessor Chang Chia-juch's resignation amid the 2014 Kaohsiung gas explosions.
 He tendered his resignation from the post on 30 November 2014 after the 2014 Republic of China local election.

-Early life
+Early life and education

+Duh was born on October 23, 1959.
+After graduating from Kaohsiung Municipal Kaohsiung Senior High School, he studied forestry at National Taiwan University, where he earned his bachelor's degree, master's degree, and then his Ph.D. in 1992, all in agricultural science with a specialization in forestry.
+His doctoral dissertation was titled, "Comparison of the application of various analytical instruments in pulp cooking control and pulp lignin content determination" (Chinese: 多種分析儀器在製漿蒸煮控制及紙漿木質素含量測定上之應用比較).

-Duh was born in Beijing, and took his bachelor's, master's, and doctoral degrees in forestry at National Taiwan University.
-In 1993, he did postdoctoral research at the Department of Environmental Resources Engineering, State University of New York College of Environmental Science and Forestry in the United States.
+In 1993, Duh completed postdoctoral research in environmental engineering in the United States at the State University of New York College of Environmental Science and Forestry.

 Early career

 In his early career, Duh worked as a specialist at the MOEA National Bureau of Standards in 1983–1994, Executive Officer and Section Chief of 5th Directorate of the Executive Yuan in 1994–1997, Senior Technical Specialist of the Industrial Development Bureau (IDB) in 1997, Director of the 6th Division of the IDB in 1997–2001, Chief Secretary of IDB in 2001–2003, Deputy Director-General of the MOEA Small and Medium Enterprise Administration in 2003-2004, and as Chief Secretary of Council for Economic Planning and Development in 2004.
 He then remained in the MOEA serving as the Director-General of the Department of Commerce in 2004–2006, Counselor in 2006–2007, Director-General of the Department of Industrial Technology in 2007-2009m and Director-General of the IDB in 2009–2012.